corndel-swe/algo-dojo-js/two-pointers/shift-zeros/instructions.md

 ## 🐢 Naive Solution: `shiftZerosA`

+Use two temporary arrays to separate the values.

+Steps:

+1. Create an empty array for non-zero values.
+2. Create another empty array for zeros.
-Iterate through the array:
+3. Loop through the input array:

-- If you find a zero, remove it with `splice()` and `push(0)` to the end
+   - If the value is zero, add it to the zeros array.
-- Keep track of how many zeros you've moved

-- Time complexity: O(n²) due to repeated splicing and shifting
+   - Otherwise, add it to the non-zero array.
+4. Return a new array formed by concatenating the non-zero values followed by the zeros.

-- Space complexity: O(n) due to copying
+- Time complexity: O(n)
+- Space complexity: O(n), because it creates two new arrays and returns a third

 ## 🐇 Two-Pointer Solution: `shiftZerosB`